Sustainable real estate management

 When it was built in 1996, the Siemens site in Midrand, South Africa, was in a relatively isolated spot on the outskirts of Johannesburg, halfway to Pretoria – in a suburb called the “Halfway House”.
 In the meantime, Midrand has become one of the fastest-growing urban areas and Siemens Park is a well-known landmark in this region.
-Around 750 Siemens employees work on this site.
+Around 400 Siemens employees work on this site.

 With an installed peak capacity of 998 kWp, the system currently supplies around 40% of the site’s power requirements.
 The majority of the photovoltaic modules are installed above the parking areas, which has the positive side effect of providing welcome shade for employees’ vehicles in the South African sun.
 Electricity flows directly into the site grid and also feeds straight into the e-car charging points in the staff car park.
 Any excess is fed back into the grid.

-Sebastian Granow, head of SRE South Africa, sums it up as follows: “By creating intelligent links between the various Siemens products, we have managed to make the site fundamentally more sustainable.
+Sebastian Granow, former head of SRE South Africa, summed it up as follows: “By creating intelligent links between the various Siemens products, we have managed to make the site fundamentally more sustainable.
 We generate our own power and have reduced our energy and water requirements considerably in the process.
 Our selected solutions have led to a digitalized and optimized site, even though it was designed and constructed in the analog era.
 The resulting data transparency can now be used to convert the operating model from a work-intensive approach to an analysis-based approach, for example.
 Information from the individual facilities is visualized in a 3D model of the site and linked directly to the operator’s management system.
 We still have a long list of ideas for further applications and analysis opportunities, and we are fully aware that we are in the very early stages of this process.”

 The landscaped areas at Midrand have also been redesigned in recent months.
 In many parts of the site, lawned areas and flowerbeds have made way for native plants that need little or no irrigation and are now cultivated in the company’s own nursery.
 All organic waste generated in the site canteen is recycled on site by first allowing it to decompose in a Bokashi bin, before adding it to a worm farm, and then returning it to nature after a couple more composting stages.

-Alongside the various installations, the SRE team are in the process of creating a digital twin for the site, which has now been in existence for 22 years.
+Alongside the various installations, the SRE team are in the process of creating a digital twin for the site, which has now been in existence nearly 25 years.
 A three-dimensional model of the site was produced using a combination of internal photographs and drone images.
 This digital model with the various assets and technical components forming part of the site can be used to link and facilitate future design projects and tendering for services, as well as day-to-day operations.
 This will go on to benefit designers, FM service providers, and users alike.

-Sabine Dall’Omo, CEO of Siemens South Africa, is delighted: “The project is a showcase to current and prospective customers on a proven Siemens solution that will help them save energy, cut costs, lower carbon emissions and to ensure uninterrupted power.
+Sabine Dall’Omo, CEO of Siemens South Africa, was delighted: “The project is a showcase to current and prospective customers on a proven Siemens solution that will help them save energy, cut costs, lower carbon emissions and to ensure uninterrupted power.
 Microgrids and Distributed Energy Solutions are the ideal solution for Africa because they’re designed for a specific purpose, be it communities or industry.
 It also means you can have diverse power supplies, such as solar or wind during the day, then switch over to other forms of generation like biomass when the conditions for renewables are poor.”